mediaexplorer74/Ambie/README.md

 ### One more little thing

-I solved the strange problem when grid "buttons" don't wont to be clicked...
-Now all is ok, sound contral enabled!
+I solved the strange "sdk 15063"-specific problem when grid "buttons" don't wont to be clicked...
+All is ok, sound control enabled at now =)
-Enjoy a little xaml fluent implementation (thanx to special dlls at Libs folder for xaml ui "emulation")
+Enjoy a little xaml fluent implementation (thanx to special dlls at Libs folder for xaml ui "emulation").
+I hope, this funny mini-project could be continued...

-Best wishes,
+...Best wishes,

   [m][e] 2021